DawidPerkowskiGit/ExchangeCurrencyApp_DP/README.md

 The application and its database PostgresSQL is hosted on Render.com.
 Database stores over 30 different currency types and their exchange rates, first entry is from 1999-01-04.
-Every four hours application performs automatic REST API request to exchangeratesapi.io in search of new exchange rates.
-If received exchanges are new, the data is inserted to the database.
-Users have to create account and use their API key to retrieve data.
+Every four hours application performs automatic REST API request to exchangeratesapi.io to import the newest exchange rates.
+Users have to create an account and use their API key to fetch data.

 ## Available endpoints

 ### /api/currencies

-The user can access this endpoint without providing an API key.
+Endpoint accessible without providing an API key.
 Returns list of all available currencies (including ones no longer used) in JSON format.

 Available optional URL parameters: